raikilon/dev-notes/aws/saa-c03/aws.md

 ![alt text](images/cognito-user-pools.png)

+With adaptive authentication, you can configure your user pool to block suspicious sign-ins or add second factor authentication in response to an increased risk leve

 ### Identity Pools (Authorization)
 - **Provides temporary AWS credentials** for accessing AWS resources.
 - **Supports guest users** (unauthenticated access).